MUDITDHAWAN/LinkingProfiles/README.md

 LDA.ipynb - to read the captions and then make the corpus, dictionary, model and other analysis.

-NERTagging.py - to perform NER Tagging on the data (will upload the results [ code still running ont the data] )
+NERTagging.py - to perform NER Tagging on the data NER.txt- Named entities found in the data